GnaspGames/Smelt/Docs/Configuration.md

 The file format
 ---------------

-An example of the `config.json` file is:
+Here's what the default `config.json` looks like:

 ```
 {